wayscript/code_snippets/README.md

   * [Reference WayScript Script]()#Not complete

 ## Create Web Interfaces
-  ### - Seamlessy nuild a frontend/GUI for your scripts
+  ### - Seamlessy build a frontend/GUI for your scripts
   * [Youtube Tutorial]()#Not complete
   * [Reference Blog Post]()#Not complete
   * [Code Used in Video]()#Not complete